oWretch/java-migration-copilot-samples/asset-manager/WORKSHOP.md

 1. You will create two custom formulas based on the two commits.
 First, create the formula for migrating rabbitmq.
 Select the commit of **migrate web rabbitmq to azure service bus**, click OK.
 1. Click **Create New** to create a new custom formula.
 1. Default formula name will be generated.
 Give it a new name: "custom formula migrate rabbitmq".
 Press `Enter` to confirm.
 Then, formula description, and search patterns will be generated in order.
 Press `Enter` repeatedly to confirm.
-1. Now, the custom formula for migrating rabbitmq is generated and shows in the section of formulas in of `GitHub Copilot app modernization for Java` blade.
+1. Now, the custom formula for migrating rabbitmq is generated and shows in the section of formulas in of `app modernization for Java` blade.
 ![Custom Formula of Migrating Rabbitmq](doc-media/custom-formula-rabbitmq.png)
 1. Create another custom formula for migrating S3.
 Follow the same steps you just did, select the commit **migrate web s3 to azure blob storage** to create a new custom formula with name: "custom formula migrate s3".
 1. Now, the two custom formulas are ready.
 ![Custom Formulas](doc-media/custom-formulas.png)
-1. Select and run the two custom formulas one by one you created in the formulas section of `GitHub Copilot app modernization for Java`, one at a time.
+1. Select and run the two custom formulas one by one you created in the formulas section of `app modernization for Java`, one at a time.
 ![Run Formula](doc-media/run-formula.png)
 1. Follow the same steps as the predefined formula to review and apply the changes, and run the Java Application Build-Fix tool to apply build fixes.
 1. Review the proposed code changes and click **Keep** to apply them.